 President Muammar Gaddafi of the Libyan Jamahiriya has been visiting East Germany while on his current tour of Soviet Bloc capitals.

-President Muammar Gaddafi of the Libyan Jamahiriya has been visiting East Germany while on his current tour of Soviet Bloc capitals.
+Background: President Muammar Gaddafi of the Libyan Jamahiriya has been visiting East Germany while on his current tour of Soviet Bloc capitals.
 The East Germany News Agency ADN described Colonel Gaddafi's arrival on Monday (26 June) as a further contribution to the anti-imperialist struggle in the Middle East and Africa.

 SYNOPSIS: Colonel Gaddafi was welcomed at East Berlin airport by the East German Head of State and Communist Party leader, Mr. Erich Honecker.
 It was Colonel Gaddafi's first visit to East Germany, and the highest-level contact between the two states since the East German Politburo's senior expert on African affairs, Mr. Werner Lamberz, was killed in a Libyan helicopter crash in March.